rikulo/rikulo-docs/stream/RSP/Standard_Tags/page.md

 If the `contentType` attribute is omitted, the content type will be decided based on the file extension, and the encoding is assumed to be `UTF-8`.

 You can specify an expression ([[=expression]](=.md)) as the value of the `contentType` attribute.

+##The lastModified attribute

+> Optional
+> Allowed Values: `compile` and `start`

+It specifies whether the generated Dart code shall set [the Last-Modified header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) automatically.
+If `compile` is specified, the header is set to when the RSP file is compiled.
+If `start` is specified, the header is set to when the server is started.

+If omitted (default), it won't set the Last-Modified header.
+You can set it with the [:header](header.md) tag with the value you prefer.